-The Bi-Multilingual Stories podcast is about people’s lives who speak two or more languages.
-My interviewees share their experience through stories and memories about how they navigate their worlds from the varying perspectives of the languages they speak.
-They take us to physical and emotional spaces.
+The Bi/Multilingual Stories podcast is about people who speak two or more languages.
+Each month my interviewees share their experience through stories and memories about how they navigate their worlds from the varying perspectives of the languages they speak.
+They take us to known and unknown places, spaces.

 In this episode of Bi/Multilingual Stories my guest Orit Gat and I talk about the different notions of migration, about notions of home and how they change in the context of a multilingual presence, and much more!

 Orit Gat is a writer living in London who writes about contemporary art and digital culture for many magazines, including frieze, ArtReview, and art-agenda.
 She’s currently working on a nonfiction book, titled If Anything Happens, that looks at football (soccer) as a prism through which to explore questions about immigration, nationalism, race, gender, money, love, and the possibility of belonging.

 In the second episode of Bi/Multilingual Stories my guest and I talk about the rhythm of language, the change of of moods when switching to another language, lost languages, music as the language of all languages, the shared sadness and joy of the latin community and much more!